Want to see something that’s a little different during your visit to Arizona? We recommend a trip to Mystery Castle in Phoenix.

 Unfortunately, Boyce passed away in 1945, before he had sent for his family.
 They didn’t even know about the house until an attorney notified them that they had inherited the property.
 Soon after, Mary Lou and her mother moved in.
 To earn a living, Mary Lou (an adult by this point) starting giving tours of her castle.
 The castle became pretty well known and was even featured in Life Magazine.

 Mary Lou continued to give tours until she passed away in 2010.
 The property is now taken care of by The Mystery Castle Foundation, which also provides tours.
 The tours are about an hour long and very informative.
-We had two tour guides, one for the 1st floor and one for the 2nd floor.
+During our visit we had two tour guides, one for the 1st floor and one for the 2nd floor.

-As I walked around the home, I was just amazed at the stuff that had been collected over the years.
-No lie, it reminded me of the TV show Hoarders.
-As we walked from room to room, I told my friends that if I ever gathered even a fraction of what was there, they had my permission to do an intervention.
+As we walked around the home, we were just amazed at the stuff that had been collected over the years.
+No lie, it reminded us of the TV show Hoarders.
+As we walked from room to room, we told our friends that if we ever gathered even a fraction of what was there, they had our permission to do an intervention. 😉

-Like I said, Mystery Castle is definitely out of the norm, but that’s what makes it a must see if you want to do something different while you’re in Phoenix.
+Like we said earlier, this attraction is definitely out of the norm, but that’s what makes Mystery Castle in Phoenix a must see.
 And it’s a castle.
 Who doesn’t like castles??

 Address: 800 E Mineral Rd, Phoenix, AZ 85042